apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.cloudsql.GcpCloudSqlIamDatabasePasswordProvider/additionalDetails.md

 database password for a DBCP service.
 Use it when you want NiFi to connect to Cloud SQL without storing a long-lived database password in NiFi.

-The provider supports Cloud SQL for PostgreSQL and Cloud SQL for MySQL over direct JDBC connections.
+The provider works with Cloud SQL for PostgreSQL and Cloud SQL for MySQL.
 When a DBCP service references this provider, the static DBCP password property is ignored.

 ## Usage

 1. Configure `GCPCredentialsControllerService` so NiFi can obtain Google credentials.
 2. Create and enable `GcpCloudSqlIamDatabasePasswordProvider`.
 3. Set **GCP Credentials Provider Service** to the credentials service.
-4. Set **Database Type** to match the target engine: `POSTGRESQL` or `MYSQL`.
-5. Configure the DBCP service with the JDBC URL, driver, database user, and **Database Password Provider** set to `GcpCloudSqlIamDatabasePasswordProvider`.
+4. Configure the DBCP service with the JDBC URL, driver, database user, and **Database Password Provider** set to `GcpCloudSqlIamDatabasePasswordProvider`.
-6. Run **Verify** on the provider, then run **Verify** on the DBCP service.
+5. Run **Verify** on the provider, then run **Verify** on the DBCP service.

 Create the Cloud SQL IAM database user separately and grant the database privileges required by your application.